liadarola/journey-optimizer.en/help/using/personalization/lookup-aep-data.md

 * **Supported channels**: For now, this capability is only available for usage within email, SMS and direct mail channels.
 * **Data Usage Labelling and Enforcement** is not enforced at this time for datasets enabled for lookup.
-* **Fragments**: Dataset lookup personalization cannot be placed within expression or visual fragments at this time.
+* **Fragments**: The capability of placing dataset lookup personalization within expression fragments is available as Limited Availability at the moment.
+* It is not available within Visual Fragments.

 ## Enable a dataset for data lookup {#enable}